salbadri/Predicting-Term-Deposit-Subscription-/README.md

 # Banking-Dataset-Marketing-Targets
-This is a personal project.
+Personal project.
 #### -- Project Status: [Completed]
 ## Project Intro/Objective
-I aim to find a robust model that can predict if the client will subscribe to a term deposit.
+The goal of this project is to find robust model that can predict if the client will subscribe to a term deposit.

-This project has two jupyter notbooks: part 1 and part 2.
-* Part 1: Exploratory Data analysis (EDA): I explored the data and performed the necessary cleaning.
-* Part 2: Training Algorithms and then evaluate the models on the validation set; best performance model was evaluated on the test set
 ## Description of the Dataset:
-The dataset obtained from kaggle.It consists of 45211 records and 17 variables.
-Tables below has a description of the variables.
+The dataset was obtained from kaggle (https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets).
+This dataset consists of 45211 records and 17 variables.

 |Variables |Type | Description
 ------- | ------- | -------